 What happens when your trusted network monitoring tool is running on a server that crashes or loses network connection?
 You will want to be alerted on this and also have the situation automatically remedied using a back-up/stand-by of another twin network monitor application installation.
 High availability refers to the continuous availability of a monitoring system.
 Every single network incident - device sickness, unhealthy bandwidth levels, DoS attacks etc., should be immediately brought to your notice so that counter-measures can be taken immediately.

 Failover and fail-back functionality ensures an always-monitored network environment by utilizing a secondary standby server.
 If a failure occurs in the primary server, the secondary server is readily available to take over and the database is secure.
 This ensures a hundred percent network and device uptime.

 Benefits of the Failover system:

 The process of network monitoring and management is simplified and automated with the help of network monitoring software and network monitor tools.
-A network monitor system is essential to tackle network bottlenecks and performance woes which might have a negative impact on network performance.
+From a wide range of available network management solutions, it is important to choose a network monitor system which can effectively tackle network bottlenecks and performance woes which might have a negative impact on network performance.
 With the sudden spurt in enterprise network monitoring, and remote network monitoring, a wide range of network monitoring device and network monitoring solutions are available in in the market.
-An effective network monitor tool can help network admins cut down on the workforce and automate basic troubleshooting techniques.
+An effective network management system will contain a built-in network monitor tool can help admins cut down on the workforce and automate basic troubleshooting techniques.